will-rubin/Garden-Project/README.md

 # Welcome to the Garden Tracker!
-This project is a SQL based client and server website.
+This project is a Vue and SQL based client and server website.
 Users are able to add their location, at which point they will be shown a real time, updated weather forecast for their location.
 Users may create gardens, which are entities whose location and weather history are tracked as well.
 Users may upload plants to the database, and then arrange gardens consisting of collections of plants.